Voice Search SEO Strategies For Company Websites

 - local business details (hours, location, contact info, website, etc.)

 You can read the full list of rich snippets on Google’s knowledge base.

 Using schema markup is especially helpful in voice search.

 Remember earlier when I mentioned that some devices speak results back to users who performed a voice search?

 Well, if you’ve enabled schema markup on your website, the rich snippet pulled from that schema metadata is what will be read aloud to the user.
 In instances where the result is displayed on a screen, the rich snippet will be the show’s star.

 Use The Right Tools For Schema Markup

 Here’s a bit of good news for you.

-Google has a fascination with making things simple for people to do and adding schema markup is no exception.
+Google is fascinated with making things simple for people to do, and adding schema markup is no exception.